 “If only I had a job that paid more… If only I were born with a bottomless trust fund … If only I could afford a bigger house…”

 What gives?
-Studies show that rich people aren’t any happier day-to-day than the rest of us.
+Research shows that rich people aren’t any happier day-to-day than the rest of us.
 In fact, many are more stressed and spend less time doing enjoyable activities.

 If you want to start learning to appreciate what you have and stop wanting more, try these scientifically-proven strategies from psychologists: